ronyhe/steph/README.md

 Arrow functions are fine (`() => {}`) and so are function expressions `function () {}`.
 However, this will throw an error at compile time: `function name() {}`

 ## Future steps
-- Create a babel plugin
 - Improve cli code, possibly using a library.
 Add standard cli features.
+- Create a separate babel plugin package.
 - Consider adding literals for basic Ramda functions such as `prop`, `path` and `index`.
 - Think of cool stuff to do with this